EndeavourAccuracy/FOSSTube/README.txt

 * Sticky (hideable) floatable videos when scrolling down long pages.
 * Forgot username/password functionality.
 * Users can change their email addresses, passwords, and usernames.
+* Video playback speed control.
+* Users can browse their comment history and subscriptions.
+* User preferences: show NSFW content, home container width, thumbnail size.
+* Users can send and receive information requests (email address).
+* Admins can change forum topic titles.
+* Customizable 404 Not Found page.
+* Disallows users from adding duplicate videos to the same account (MD5), and the video overview lists duplicate videos on other accounts (again, MD5).

 ===[4 - INSTALLATION AND SET UP]===============================================